 Corinne's expert tip: This Belltown spot (has stood the test of time.
 Also check out AQUA by El Gaucho, located just down the hill (and by the water's edge).

 This once-tiny restaurant, greatly expanded in 2007, offers incredible views of Puget Sounds and the bustling market below, courtesy of huge, semicircular windows.
 Flawless seafood is the name of the game, and it's collected fresh from vendors below.
 Oyster sandwiches, often eaten at the counter, are much-coveted at lunch, and dinnertime calls forth such delicacies as tortilla-crusted Alaskan halibut, pan-roasted wild salmon and mussels steamed with chorizo, charmoula and cava.
 In the evenings, the atmosphere is candlelit and romantic, although tables are at a premium.
-Don't leave without treating yourself to the chocolate pot de creme, a signature dessert that serves as a perfect ending to a fantastic meal.
+Don't leave without treating yourself to the Candy Bar Square or an artisan cheese board.

 Recommended for Romantic Dining because: Grab a table for two at this perfectly-placed downtown restaurant that offers incredible views of Pike Place Market and Puget Sound.